tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - It would be wonderful if we could hand our kids a famous last name, a legacy admission to Harvard, or a trust fund, but that is difficult to do.
 What you can do—what you must do—is give them access to a library.
 To unlimited numbers of books.
 Bring them up in a house that, if it lacks rich heritage or fame or noble lineage like the Roosevelts’, is at least rich in a love of reading.

+# The Two Most Important Skills to Teach Your Kids

+- Kids learn dance in PE but pubic speaking and debate are optional, extracurricular activities.
+How nuts is that?
+Kids are evaluated on standardized tests... as if effective communication can possibly be captured via multiple choice.
+In fact, the questions and passages on standardized tests are often the epitome of poor writing and ineffective communication!
+- If schools aren’t going to do it, we parents have to.
+It’s on us to teach our kids these important skills—to make sure they’re able to express themselves on the page and in person.
+We’ve got to give them the opportunities to get up and address an audience—and encourage the confidence required to be comfortable doing so.

+- Whatever happens in the future, communication will be key (and king).
+It’s your job to make sure they’re ready.

+# Let’s Get to the Bottom of It

+- Yes, we’re busy.
+Yes, we know stuff.
+But we can’t just tell them what we know.
+We have to show them.
+We have to roll up our sleeves, take off our hats, and get to the bottom of stuff together.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to serve. - ERNEST HEMINGWAY